 The amount of salt in a recipe isn't just there to draw the line between savory and sweet, it's part of the chemistry of the recipe.
 If the recipe calls for a certain amount of salt, adding too much salt by way of the butter can mess up more than the taste of your end product.

 One of the reasons using salted butter is problematic for baked goods is that different brands use a different amount of salt in their butter, so you don't know exactly what kind of salt content you're getting from producer to producer.
+Land O'Lakes could have a different amount of salt compared to Kerrygold!

 While you can substitute salted butter for unsalted butter in a pinch in many recipes, you'll need to adjust the total amount of salt in the overall recipe.
 It's hard to do that if you don't know the exact amount of salt in the butter.
+If you add more salt to salted butter you'll taste the saltiness in the finished product.

 Recipes as a general rule will say which of the two types of butter you should use; if it doesn't, your best bet is to default to unsalted butter.
 If the only kind of butter you have on hand is the salted variety, you should follow these two baking tips.